I have a tiny secret

 Weave like lovely threads of lace

-A show for the eyes that beauty lies
+A show for the eyes how beauty can lie

 And to touch these silky flowers